kestrel99/nlmixr2_book/README.md

-# nlmixr2_book
+# Nonlinear mixed-effects modelling with nlmixr^2^

-Nonlinear mixed-effects modelling with nlmixr2
+A book about nonlinear mixed-effects modelling with nlmixr^2^, written in Quarto.